Seydus/Procedural-Generated-Cylinder/README.md

 **How to use:**

-You can use "CylinderMeshUpdate.cs" or "ProceduralMeshCylinder.cs" just use one of this scripts for your needs.
+You can use "CylinderMeshUpdate.cs" or "ProceduralMeshCylinder.cs" just use one of this script.

-CylinderMeshUpdate.cs: This script is a derived class of the "ProceduralMeshCylinder.cs" and gives you more access to modifying the cylinder
+**CylinderMeshUpdate.cs:** This script is a derived class of the "ProceduralMeshCylinder.cs" and gives you more access to modifying the cylinder.

-ProceduralMeshCylinder.cs: This is the profile of the cylinder modifying how your cylinder will look like.
+**ProceduralMeshCylinder.cs:** This is the profile of the cylinder modifying how your cylinder will look like.

 **Example:**